 - Sign up for “Google Alerts.”
 You don’t need to pay someone to monitor what is said about you online; you can ask Google to do that for you!
 Sign up for “Google Alerts,” and the search engine will email you when new content using your name (or business’s name) is posted online.
 You can stay up to date when new webpages, articles or blog posts mention you.
 Go to google.com/alerts to sign up.

 - Don’t get sucked into online arguments.
 Though it can be tempting to respond directly to something you see posted online, it generally isn’t a good idea to post a reply back.
 Even the most diplomatic response may escalate the situation, and by engaging the post and the individual authoring it, you will bring even greater attention to the post.
 Instead, try to contact the site administrators to see if they will remove the inaccurate or misleading post.

 - Ask your patients to write reviews.
-I’ve heard from many physicians that, while the vast majority of their patients love them, a single unhappy or unreasonable patient has posted an unfair or inaccurate review maligning the physician on a site like Yelp.
 The best way to combat a negative, inaccurate or unreasonable Yelp review is to surround it with a sea of positive reviews.
 Consider putting posters or flyers in the waiting room which encourage patients to review you online.
 The deluge of reasonable reviews will demonstrate that the negative review was merely an outlier, and the negative review will seem more unreasonable or unreliable amid the numerous positive reviews.